mehdiismaaili/Asterix-Maven/README.md

 ## Techonlgies used to develope the app
 - [Java](https://www.java.com/en/):
-  * The app developed in java, from the backend to the GUI, we used JFrame framework for the GUI and used flatflaf to design the GUI.
+  * The app developed in java, from the backend to the GUI, we used JFrame framework for the GUI and used flatflaf to design it.
-  * With java we were able to develope most of the functionalities for our application, from the changes detection, reporting of the changes and also create a visual representations for the integretted files stats(modificaions, type of modiffications, graphs).
+  * With java we were able to develope most of the functionalities for our application, from the changes detection, reporting of the changes and also create a visual representations for the integretted files stats(modificaions, type of modiffications, graphs...).

 - [Mysql](https://www.mysql.com/en/):
   * The App uses a Mysql database, this database will store the user info(username, email, pass, secret key)